belinghy/cpsc526/project/README.md

 ### Batch Size and Memory

 Some environments finish relatively quickly, extending the duration of each episode doesn't really help.
-Therefore, having a bigger memory also is not necessarily helpful.
+Therefore, having a bigger memory and batch is not necessarily helpful.
+For offline methods, perhaps it's desirable to start training with shorter duration in each episode and gradually increasing the length.